Mickimoo/Scripts/README.md

 Mass-Server-Upgrade
 - Flexible script to mass update the server jar for your servers
-- Only supports script files at the moment
+- Only supports zip URL files at the moment